-What we know about the Kentucky bank shooting victims
+Kentucky bank shooting: What we know about the victims

 A native of Frankfort, Kentucky, he was the market executive for the southern region of Old National Bank, according to his LinkedIn.

-Former colleague, Laura Dement, wrote on Facebook, "Heartbroken is the only word I can use to describe how I feel.
+Former colleague Laura Dement wrote on Facebook, "Heartbroken is the only word I can use to describe how I feel.
 I really don't have words to describe the depth of the feelings."

-She said she worked with Mr Tutt for three years.
+She said she had worked with Mr Tutt for three years.

 Mike Balog wrote a tribute to Mr Tutt on Facebook: "You were a good man.
 A good father.
 A good boss.